8 easy steps on how to improve your website and outshine your competition

 The emphasis here is on quality not quantity.
 You can upload 10 articles a day and get nowhere unless your content is of a high standard, relevant and adds something to the party.

 Also, remember that great content has to be engaging and literally take users by the hand while thoughtfully working out their problems.
 The best content persuades your visitors to take action by building a high level of trust and rapport.

 A good idea is to re-edit old articles, the search engines favour websites which change their content on a regular basis.
-So why not update those old articles with fresh information and ideas and repost http://premier-pharmacy.com/product-category/pain-relief/ them on your favourite social media channels.
+So why not update those old articles with fresh information and ideas and repost them on your favorite social media channels.